yieldprotocol/yieldspace-tv/README.md

 If using forking capability, be sure to add `MAINNET_RPC` to your `.env`.

+TODO: Fuzz test with sharesReserves and fyToken reserves as fuzzed variables
+TODO: Fuzz test that the invariant growth with sequential trades is continuous

 ## Math

 In developing this YieldSpace we have used two different libraries for fixed point arithmetic.